era86/era86.github.io/_drafts/2018-05-22-quick-review-big-o-notation-simplified.markdown

 ## Conclusion

 Obviously, this is a very basic explanation for Big-O notation.
-There's much more math involved in proving these concepts.
+There's much more math involved in describing and proving these concepts.
 Here are some great resources for learning more about Big-O notation and analysis:

 * [Big O Notation](https://www.interviewcake.com/article/java/big-o-notation-time-and-space-complexity) by Interview Cake
 * [Big-O notation explained by a self-taught programmer](https://justin.abrah.ms/computer-science/big-o-notation-explained.html) by Justin Abrahms